Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 Did you see what happened?
 Emacs, in an incremental search, tries to

-occurrence exists Emacs beeps and tells you the search is currently
+occurrence exists Emacs beeps and tells you that it is a failing

 NOTE: On some systems, typing C-s will freeze the screen and you will